-The Department Liaison Officer reports to the Department Services Manager.
-The incumbent works under general direction depending upon experience and the complexity of the tasks.
+The Department Liaison Officer (Academic) reports to the Department Services Manager.
+The incumbent works under routine supervision to general direction depending upon experience and the complexity of the tasks.

 The incumbent may coordinate others to achieve objectives.
 See 4.4 below.